 Niederegger is not that kind of factory - it is more like something out of Charlie and the Chocolate Factory!

 My gracious hosts - Bettina and Kathrin - dressed me up in Niederegger colored jacket and hair net and led me to the very start of the process.
 Along the route they smiled and waved to everyone.
-Bettina has been with the company for 16 years and Kathrin for 2 1/2 and they are both obviously and wonderfully proud of their company.
+Bettina had been with the company for 16 years and Kathrin for 2 1/2 and they were both obviously and wonderfully proud of their company.

 With Marzipan it all starts with almonds.
-Niederegger outputs 30 tonnes of Marzipan treats every day - so you can imagine how many almonds are coming in the door every day.
-The almonds are inspected visually and women with keen eyes and nimble fingers pluck out unpeeled almonds or nuts with dark spots.
+In the peak Christmas season Niederegger outputs 30 tonnes of Marzipan treats every day - so you can imagine how many almonds are coming in the door every day.
+The nuts are inspected visually and women with keen eyes and nimble fingers pluck out unpeeled almonds or nuts with dark spots.
 Only the best raw ingredients go into Niederegger Marzipan.